-Cytoscope: tube-like device containing a light and a viewing lens.
-A cytoscope is inserted into the urethra to examine the urethra, bladder, and prostate.
+Cystoscope: tube-like device containing a light and a viewing lens.
+A cystoscope is inserted into the urethra to examine the urethra, bladder, and prostate.

 Digital rectal exam (DRE): a screening test used to detect prostate cancer in its early stages.
 The prostate lies in front of the rectum, and the doctor can feel it by inserting a gloved, lubricated finger into the rectum.
 The doctor will feel the prostate for hard, lumpy, or abnormal areas and to determine whether the prostate is enlarged.

 Ejaculate: fluid and semen (which contains sperm) ejected from the penis during male orgasm

 Ejaculatory duct: tube in the body where sperm are deposited into the urethra

 Electrovaporation: a surgical procedure that uses electrical current to destroy excess benign (noncancerous) prostate tissue

 Enuresis: involuntary urination.
 It is also termed "urinary incontinence."

 Epididymis: a long, tube-like, coiled structure in which sperm collect, mature, and pass.
 The epididymis is located within the scrotum, above and behind the testicles.
 Mature sperm leave the epididymis through the vas deferens when they are ejaculated or reabsorbed by the body.